 A timeshare is a long-term contract where you agree to rent out an annual trip to a resort or vacation property.
 These contracts last decades, sometimes for life, and are notoriously difficult to get out of.
 Even if you love your timeshare, think it’s a great deal and have had plenty of amazing memories, be very cautious about leaving it to the next generation.

 “If you pass away and your kids inherit the timeshare, they’ll be on the hook for the ongoing – and ever-increasing – contract costs,” says Carbone.
 “Some sellers even encourage buyers to put their young family members on the deed when they sign up for that very reason.”

-Carbone advises not to do so and that the kids should decide at your death whether they want to take over the contract.
+That’s a bad idea, Carbone says, and advises that the decision should be left to the kids – after your death — whether they want to take over the contract.
 They can refuse to accept at this point, even if your will left them the property, by making a formal disclaimer of the timeshare.
-During probate, they will need to send a written document to executor of your estate and to the timeshare company saying they do not accept the property.
+During probate, they will need to send a written document to the executor of your estate and to the timeshare company saying they do not accept the property.

-Carbone also warns that if your heirs are on the fence, they must be very cautious not to use the property after you’re gone, like one last trip as a memorial, because this could prevent an effective disclaimer or count as taking over the timeshare contract.
+If your heirs are on the fence, Carbone warns, they must be very cautious not to use the property after you’re gone, such as a last memorial trip, because this could prevent an effective disclaimer or count as taking over the timeshare contract.